anasfik/transitioned_indexed_stack/README.md

-# Animated Indexed Stack
+# Transitioned Indexed Stack

-This package aims to help you implement the `IndexedStack` widget for flutter, but with animations.
+This Package helps You Making Animated Transitions between IndexedStack children widgets Easily.

 # What it offers